FabricioOnofre/FabricioOnofre/README.md

 ### Welcome to my github profile!

-<em>I am a 2th Year student from <a href="https://cotuca.unicamp.br/cotuca/"><b>Colégio Técnico de Campinas</b></a>.
+<em>I am a 2th Year student from <a href="https://cotuca.unicamp.br/cotuca/"><b>Colégio Técnico de Campinas</b></a>, currently Computer Technician course integrated to High Schoo.
 I am very interested in the information technology area, so I am always looking for new knowledge in the field. </em>